Michael & Linda Whitener

 She holds a post-master’s certification in International Nutritional Development from Tufts University.

-Her passion is to teach and empower others to care for their health through preventative medicine.
+Her passion is to teach and empower others to care for their health through education and preventative medicine.

 Linda’s heart is to show the love of Jesus through her gifts and to emulate His compassionate example of addressing people’s immediate physical needs (healing) in order to reach their hearts and spiritual needs (salvation).